-Marital Property Laws in AZ
+Marital Property Laws

 One of the confusing aspects of divorce is the division of marital property.
-Some assets may be deemed non-marital.
-How do the courts determine whether a property is marital or non-marital property?
-The family court only has the authority to confirm to each party their sole and separate non-marital property.
+Some assets may be deemed not to be marital property.
+How do the courts determine whether a property is a marital property or non-marital property?
+The family court only has the authority to award to each party their sole and separate non-marital property.

 So the first thing a judge must do is make a determination as to which property is non-marital property in every divorce case.
-In general, any property that was acquired by either spouse prior to their marriage, or property acquired by a gift or as an inheritance, is deemed non-marital property.
+In general, any property that was acquired by either spouse before their marriage, or property acquired by a gift or as an inheritance, is deemed non-marital property.

-Marital Property Laws in Arizona | Sole and Separate Property
+Marital Property Laws on Sole and Separate Property

 Generally speaking, the following would potentially be exempt from the classification of being a “marital asset”:

-Property that was received by a gift or a legacy;
+- Property that was received by a gift or a legacy

-Property that is excluded by mutual (and valid) agreement between both parties;
+- Property that is excluded by mutual (and valid) agreement between both parties

-Any property or judgment that is awarded to one spouse from the other;
+- Any property or judgment that is awarded to one spouse from the other

-Any property acquired prior to marriage;
+- Any property acquired before marriage

-For instance, one spouse may have received an inheritance and then used that same inheritance to purchase the family home titled in the names of both parties or they may have simply put the inheritance into a joint bank account.
+For instance, one spouse may have received an inheritance and then used that same inheritance to purchase the family home titled in the names of both parties, or they may have just put the inheritance into a joint bank account.
 You can see how quickly the line between marital assets and non-marital assets can become blurred.